-That evening, friends arrived that we’d met in Ragusa two winters ago, perfect timing for a catch up to forget the day’s palaver.
+Later that evening, friends arrived that we’d met in Ragusa two winters ago.
+The timing was perfect for a catch up to forget the day’s palaver.

-We moved on to motor around to the north coast the next day, the scenery becoming more rugged, the cliffs dark grey and higher.
+The next day, we moved on to motor around to the north coast, the scenery becoming more rugged, the cliffs dark grey and higher.
 This is the Tramuntana coast, battered and shaped by the north wind of that name.

 We were heading for Cala Algaiarens, a new entry on my favourite anchorages list.
 The bay is large enough for many boats with good depths, sand and two beaches.
-The setting was beautiful, with tall cliffs encircling the cove, coloured deep red in places, the setting was beautiful.
+The setting was beautiful, with tall cliffs encircling the cove, coloured deep red in places.
 Below the water was interesting too for snorkelling.
-Ashore, the round island Cami de Cavalls passed by for hiking and even though dinghies couldn’t be left long term on the beach during daytime, short stay and drop offs were possible and the friendly lifeguards even helped clean the boat channel of wandering swimmers.
+Ashore, the round island Cami de Cavalls passed by for hiking.
+Even though dinghies couldn’t be left long term on the beach during daytime, short stay and drop-offs were possible and the friendly lifeguards even helped clear the boat channel of wandering swimmers.

 Nature was everywhere.
-Behind the pale yellow dunes of Cala Bot was a pool with terrapins, who gave away their presence by poking their noses out of the water.
+For instance, behind the pale yellow dunes of Cala Bot was a pool with terrapins, who gave away their presence by poking their noses out of the water.
 Close by I spotted a small tortoise and the white, star shaped heads of sea daffodils waved alongside the sandy paths.
 Following a track inland, pastoral scenes of fields greeted me, with rust coloured cows and hay bales dotted about.
-Blackberry bushes lined the field walls and if it wasn’t for the temperature, I’d have been reminded of home.
+Alongside the track, blackberry bushes lined the field walls.
+If it wasn’t for the temperature, I’d have been reminded of home.

 The temperature was still rising and for the first time in the Med, the midday sun beat this Englishwoman.
-The mad dog had sensibly stayed on the boat.
+Meanwhile, the mad dog had sensibly stayed on the boat.